Skytrain (Miami International Airport): Planning and construction

-The Skytrain was recognized in 2011 when MDAD received an "Award of Merit" for its construction (Note: The award was given to MDAD for the construction of both the Skytrain and the North Terminal's Regional Commuter Facility.) from Engineering News-Record 's annual competition for best construction projects in the Southeastern United States.
-As part of MIA's art and exhibitions program, two site-specific art pieces were installed at Skytrain stations in 2012: Roberto Juarez' mural MIA Flower Fence (2011) is featured on a wall in the Station 1 mezzanine, and Paul Villinski's sculpture Air Chair (2005) hangs from the ceiling of the concourse outside the Station 2 entrance.
+The Skytrain was recognized in 2011 when MDAD received an "Award of Merit" for its construction (Note: The award was given to MDAD for the construction of both the Skytrain and the Regional Commuter Facility, a facility within the North Terminal for regional flights served by American Eagle.) from Engineering News-Records annual competition for best construction projects in the Southeastern United States.

 2023–2025 suspension and repairs

-During an inspection in May 2023, extensive cracking was discovered in three of the concrete piers underneath Station 1, prompting an engineering investigation.
-The cracking had previously been identified during an inspection in 2021, but the issues were determined to be "minor" at the time.
-By early September 2023, engineers had discovered "accelerated deterioration" of the concrete piers.
-Following the investigation, a county-contracted engineer ultimately recommended an immediate closure of the system, and the Skytrain was suspended indefinitely at the end of the day on September 15.
+During an inspection by engineers in May 2023, extensive cracking was discovered in three of the concrete piers underneath Station 1, prompting an engineering investigation.
+The cracking had been identified during an inspection in 2021, but the issues were determined to be "minor" at the time.
+By early September 2023, engineers had discovered "accelerated deterioration" of the piers.
+The investigation ultimately recommended an immediate closure of the system, and the Skytrain was suspended indefinitely at the end of the day on September 15.
 To supplement the lack of train service, American Airlines increased golf cart shuttle service inside the concourse, and MIA operated a temporary shuttle bus service.

 After $4.2 million of emergency repairs, service resumed on March 29, 2024 between Stations 2, 3, and 4.
-Station 1 remained closed as its damage was more severe than the other stations and required "more extensive repair", which involved refilling the concrete in the damaged piers and wrapping the pier caps in a waterproof carbon-fiber membrane.
+Station 1 remained closed as it had greater damage and required "more extensive repair", which involved refilling the concrete in the damaged piers and wrapping the pier caps in a waterproof carbon-fiber membrane.
 Initially planned for mid-2024, the system resumed full operations following the reopening of Station 1 on August 29, 2025.
 The total cost of the structural repairs was $7.8 million.